ncruz12/wdi-project2/README.md

 ## Improvements/ Adjustments

-I'll need to get the individual event to display more information when clicked on.
 I plan on adding an API that allows the user to view events that are coming up in that specific museum.
 The name of the event, date, and description will display.
 I also plan on adding a picture of the museum next to the name of the event.
+I also need to get the update functionality to work on the page.